khaledpage/profile/.github/instructions/guideline.instructions.md

 4. Update REQUIREMENTS_TABELLE.md with statuses.
 5. Follow the FEATURE SUGGESTIONS workflow:
   - Add suggestions to FEATURES_SUGGESTIONS.md with an approval placeholder.
-  - If approved: implement -> add to FEATURES_AS_STORIES.md (with ID) -> update REQUIREMENTS_TABELLE.md -> remove from suggestions.
+  - If approved: implement -> add to FEATURES_AS_STORIES.md (with ID) -> update REQUIREMENTS_TABELLE.md -> remove (delete it) from suggestions.
   - If rejected: move to FEATURES_REJECTED.md with reason.
   - If pending: keep in suggestions with required-info placeholders.
 6. For each new feature/bug fix:
   - Add test cases in TEST_CASES.md.
   - Implement automated tests (Playwright) covering unit, integration, and e2e flows.
-7. Consider work complete only when all relevant tests pass.
+7. Consider work complete only when all relevant tests/e2e tests pass.
 Record results and blockers.
 8. Log all attempts in problem_solving_log.md (description, steps, result, attempt number).
 Read this file first to avoid repeating failed approaches.

 ---